nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

   objects in a map.
 Each class object would have a class method to construct a toSave() string, and each object is stored as a single line within the text file.
 Hence, the toSave() string is constructed with
   '|' as a divider, and a newline to indicate the end of the object.
 The formatted string is a concatenation of all the toSave() strings of the objects in the list. `writeAllToFile` then writes the entire string into the text file, overwriting any existing strings in the file.
+  This is implemented for edit and delete commands as they cannot be appended.

   ![writing](/docs/images/StorageWriteAll.png)